-The domain and composite scores described above are presented as the actual score with 0.0 equal to the state average.
+The domain and composite scores described above are presented as the actual score with 0 equal to the state average.
 A positive score indicates better overall performance than the state average with a negative score indicating overall performance below the state average.
 The higher the score (positive or negative), indicates the degree to which the entity's performance is better or worse than the state average.

-To make the score more broadly accessible, the percentile is color-coordinated with shades of greengrey-red as visual representation of performance.
-Green represents better performance, grey average performance and red worse performance.
+To make the score more broadly accessible, the percentile is color-coordinated with shades of greengray-red as visual representation of performance.
+Green represents higher performance, gray average performance and red lower performance.

 The percentile at which an individual composite or domain score falls when compared to other individual composite scores is also included.
 The percentile, which ranges between 0 and 100% represents the distribution of all composite or domain scores and provides an understanding of each entity's performance relative to other entities.
-For example, a medical group at the 80th percentile means we estimate its performance would exceed 80% of all other medical groups.
+For example, a medical group at the 90th percentile means we estimate its performance would exceed 90% of all other medical groups.

-Table 1.
 Domain Contents

 Prevention and Screening

 Breast cancer screening

 Cervical cancer screening

 Colon cancer screening

 Chlamydia screening

 Adolescent well-care visits

 Well-child visits (in the first 15 months)

 Well-child visits (ages 3-6 years)

 Chronic Disease Care

 Follow up for children prescribed ADHD medication (30 days)

 Follow up for children prescribed ADHD medication (9 months)

 Staying on antidepressant medication (12 weeks)

 Staying on antidepressant medication (6 months)

 Asthma medication ratio

 Eye exam for people with diabetes

 Blood sugar (HbA1c) testing for people with diabetes

 Kidney disease screening for people with diabetes

 Taking diabetes medication as directed

 Monitoring patients on high-blood pressure medication

 Taking hypertension medications as directed

-Taking cholesterol-lowing medications as directed
+Taking cholesterol-lowering medications as directed

 Statin therapy for patients with cardiovascular disease

 Coordinated, Cost-Effective Care

 Potentially avoidable ER visits

 Hospital readmissions within 30 days

-Appropriate, Cost-Effective Care
+Appropriate Cost Effective Care

 Avoiding antibiotics for adults with acute bronchitis

-Appropriate testing for children with sore throat
+Appropriate testing for pharyngitis (Total)

 ADHD medication generic prescriptions

 Stomach acid medication generic prescriptions

 Antidepressant medication generic prescriptions

-Avoiding x-ray, MRI and CT scans for low-back pain
+Avoiding x-ray, MRI and CT scan for low-back pain

-Avoiding antibiotics for children with upper respiratory infection
+Appropriate treatment for upper respiratory infection (Total)